 I'm in love with this new Silpat muffin tray because it's so easy!
 There is no need to grease the tray or use muffin papers.
 Just place the tray on a baking sheet and fill the wells.

-In a small bowl combine flour, old fashioned oats, brown sugar, baking power and cinnamon.
+- In a small bowl combine flour, old-fashioned oats, brown sugar, baking powder, and cinnamon.
 Whisk to combine.

 Place your muffins in a 375F oven for 20-25 minutes until muffins are golden brown and baked through.

-These are really good slathered with a pat of butter!
-Hope you enjoy!
+- These are really good slathered with a pat of butter!
+I hope you enjoy it!

 - Cappuccino Muffin